alexandralalor/alexandralalor.github.io/_pages/publications.md

 -----

 **Lalor, A.R.**, Law, D.J., Breshears, D.D., Falk, D.A., Field, J.P., Loehman, R.A., Triepke, F.J., Barron-Gafford, G.A., 2023.
-Mortality Thresholds of Juvenile Trees to Drought and Heatwaves: Implications for Forest Regeneration across a Landscape Gradient. *Frontiers in Forests and Global Change*, 2, p.89.
+Mortality Thresholds of Juvenile Trees to Drought and Heatwaves: Implications for Forest Regeneration across a Landscape Gradient. *Frontiers in Forests and Global Change*......

 - This paper is in review with the journal Frontiers in Forests and Global Change